 This is the division of the Pew Research Center devoted to "issues at the intersection of religion and public affairs."
 The Pew Research Center is a non-partisan organization that "conducts public opinion polling, demographic research, media content analysis and other empirical social science research."
-As you research the video assignment, you can explore the Religion & Public Life Project's page for polls and statistics.
 Particular reports that may interest you include:

 - Pew's Religious Landscape Survey, about the demographic distribution, beliefs, and perspectives of U.S. religious groups, including Muslims.

 - The 2011 report on American Muslims, specifically.
-This extensive report also links back to a 2007 report on the attitudes of Muslim-Americans.
+This extensive report also links back to a 2007 report on the attitudes of Muslims in the U.S.

 Statistical Abstract of the United States

 The Statistical Abstract is the United States Census's official annual report.
 This link goes to the religion page, but you can also browse the table of contents or do a keyword search to find other information.

 Religion is a particularly difficult subject to research on the web, because it gives rise to strong feelings and opinions.
 How can you distinguish the legitimate, well-researched sites from those that display an unsubstantiated bias?

 First, note the site's domain: .edu, .org, and .gov sites are, on average, more likely to be reliable than sites in many other domains.
 Don't stop at the domain, though!
 I've seen .com sites that are better than some .org's.

 Next, look for a link (often in a menu near the very top or very bottom of the page) that says About or About Us.
 Read this page carefully to discover the site's affiliations and its creators' methods.
 If you do not see such a link, look for one that says "Who We Are" or "FAQ," perhaps.